nogibjj/Sjg80-MiniProject9/README.md

 Simply click on the link, and it will open the notebook in your web browser.
 You can run the code cells and explore the data manipulation and analysis process in more detail.

-Feel free to reach out if you have any questions or need further assistance with the analysis.

----

-Make sure to replace "your-notebook-link" in the link with the actual link to your hosted Google Colab notebook.
-This README provides a clear overview of the dataset and the data manipulation process, along with easy access to the hosted notebook.